SofteqDG/ios-objective-c-coding-style/README.md

 ## Categories

 Categories are RECOMMENDED to concisely segment functionality and should be named to describe that functionality.
+* There SHOULD be a space between interface name and protocol name.
+* There SHOULD NOT be a space between braces and a name of category.

 **For example:**